jon-brandy/HolmesGeo/README.md

 ## [✅] Basic Usage

-The IP Checker can be run in several ways:
+HolmesGeo can be run in several ways:

 > ### Command Line Interface